 - Debt Ratios.
 The final group of ratios shows you the long-term risks related to having a specific structure of financing.
 Here we relate the Debt level to total assets, equity, or to EBITDA.
 In this way, we can see whether we don’t have the danger of going bankrupt due to having too much debt.

 Apart from that we can disaggregate the main indicators and use this disaggregation to learn more about the business.
 One of the most famous approaches to disaggregation of ratios is the DuPont model.
-Below an example of the model:
+Below is an example of the model:

 In short, indicators, ratios will help you see how relatively good or bad the firm is generating profit, managing its liquidity and debt.
 Ratios are great for comparing firms with competitors and tracking their performance in time.
+Let’s look at analysis of financial indicators for Amazon:

 One of the most complicated and at the same valuable thing is to create a financial model of the firm in Excel and use it to understand the business but also forecast its performance.
 In most cases, you will use the bottom-up approach and the main KPIs of the business to model the profit and loss statements.
 On other occasions, you may also consider modeling the cash flow or at least working capital.
-Below an example of a financial model for a retail business:
+Below is an example of a financial model for a retail business:

 Check also other examples of business models: